 Photoshop is available for Windows and Mac and is a paid app with a free trial.

 Affinity Photo arrived on the scene with quite a splash.
-It’s a slick, well-though-out, and powerful image editing app that is priced much more affordably than Photoshop.
-It also have a Stitch Panorama feature built-in.
+It’s a slick, well-thought-out, and powerful image editing app that is priced much more affordably than Photoshop.
+It also has a Stitch Panorama feature built-in.

 There are versions for Mac and Windows; both have a free trial.

-Panorama stitching was added in Capture One 22.
+Panorama stitching was added in the recently released version 22.

-Panorama – Perspective Image Stitcher.
-This Mac app looks on the surface to be good, but it doesn’t work well for stitching more than three images at once.
+Panorama Perspective Image Stitcher.
+This Mac app looks on the surface to be good, but once I started using it, I realized that it doesn’t work well for stitching more than three images at once.
 If you want to do a panorama with more tiles than that, you can technically stitch them in small batches and then stitch the resulting mini-panos, but that’s a really poor way to do it.
 Users have also reported that its merging algorithm also leads to substandard results.

 Canon PhotoStitch.
 While it’s put out in support of Canon cameras, it’s not limited only to working with images shot with a Canon.
 But there’s not a lot else going for it when there are much better options available.
 Windows only.

 Some panoramic stitching apps have come and gone over the years.
 I’m listing some of them here for the sake of completeness and to provide updated information on their fates.